nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/frag_pele.rst

     - Click ``Run`` to submit the job.

 c.
-An new group on the entry list is created once the job finishes.
+A new group on the entry list is created once the job finishes.
 Select all enumerated ligands by clicking on the group.
 d.
 Go to ``Tasks -> LigPrep``
 e.
 Check the following options and hit ``Run``.